atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 To the Countess of C-----.

 Throw not into despair, a man who loves you to distraction - I can no longer bear your disdains with patience - they are worse than death, or infamy. - Fear the evils I may bring upon you - lord C----- is jealous; he will easily believe any charge against you - think of the life of misery which his credulity will force you to live - of the loss of your reputation, which his behaviour will confirm - and dare to be still severe, still indifferent. - I have threatened the woman I adore!
-O forgive, forgive! - My heart would sooner cease to beat - I am incapable of injuring you 0 I love — I can but love - charming C----! repay my passion, only with a smile - with a line from your hand - let me hope - I ask for no more - if I am but certain of not being disliked, I’ll be content and happy - What is a smile - a line? -  Deny not that comfort to the disconsolate Benson.
+Oh forgive, forgive! - My heart would sooner cease to beat - I am incapable of injuring you.
+I love - I can but love - charming C----! repay my passion, only with a smile - with a line from your hand - let me hope - I ask for no more - if I am but certain of not being disliked, I’ll be content and happy - What is a smile - a line? -  Deny not that comfort to the disconsolate Benson.

 "The villain!
 Exclaimed lord C----- when he had read.
 How he has abused my confidence and friendship!
 He made an absolute fool of me - it was he, Rambler, who created my suspicions against lady C-----.
 He observed to me, that she was courted, and often whispered to by some young men, who compose her society - by his advice I forbid the countess to admit the visit of those he pointed out to me for her favourites, and prevented her from forming connexions he did not approve of - My diffidence of her altered my temper - an offensive severity succeeded my former indulgence, and my good nature gave way to misanthropy.
 From this change in me, and my implicit adhesion to his counsels, he hoped, the villain! to meet with a more favourable reception from a woman exasperated against her husband - I am ashamed of the part the scoundrel has engaged me to perform. - I owe a reparation to the countess, and I will give it - She must not any more curse the hour when she became my wife. - My sole care will be to make her happy - this instant I’ll go to her, fall at her feet, and ask for the past. -